 Learn ways to help families and students become involved in the problem-solving process.

 This seminar will help you ...

-* Practice a strategy for digging below symptoms to find the root causes for student problems.
+* Practice strategies for digging below symptoms to the causes of student problems.

-* Learn to write clear goals for improving student progress.
+* Learn to write clear goals and find simple ways to measure them.

-* Turn parents and students into willing participants in problem-solving meetings.
+* Turn parents and students into willing participants in solving problems.

 Who should attend?